showlab/WorldGUI/README.md

 </p>

+<h4 align="center"> If you like our project, please give us a star ⭐ on GitHub for the latest update.</h4>

 ## 📢 Update
 * [05/03/2025] 😊 We release the code of agent GUI-Thinker.
 Now, we support running our agent on your Windows computer locally.